monoxacc/krokodeal-2016/README.md

 # krokodeal-2016
-Krokodeal hunt script for Greasemonkey.
+Krokodeal hunt script for Tampermonkey.

 #### This is an experimental script for educational purposes only.